The Future of Liberty

 Mitch Daniels (00:07:16):

 Well, feel free.
-So you just talked about 1960 being a turning point for you.
+You just talked about 1960 being a turning point for you.
 Was Richard Nixon a conservative by your definition?
-In what ways was he or wasn't he?
+In what ways was he or wasn’t he?

 David Keene (00:07:31):

-Well, he was anti-communist, and of course he made his bones in the Republican Party during that whole period with his case and all of these things as he was perhaps during that era, once he became president, was maybe the most liberal operational president that we had.
+Well, he was anti-communist, and of course he made his bones in the Republican Party during that whole period with his case and all of these things.
+He was perhaps during that era, once he became president, maybe the most liberal operational president that we had.
 He was not a conservative.
-We had in the White House in those days.
+We were in the White House in those days.
 And I was in the Nixon White House working for Vice President Agnew, but Nixon had something.
 This tells you the strength of the conservative movement we had in the White House, something they called the committee of six, which was to be the people that liaisoned with conservatives, never had six members because they never had six people in the White House.
-And Bill Tim.

 Mitch Daniels (00:08:21):